BloomBooks/comical-js/README.md

 To turn on editing mode, call

-`Comical.convertBubbleJsonToCanvas(parent);`
+`Comical.startEditing([parent]);`

 A user can then interactively click on a bubble to make handles appear and drag them to move the tail.
+You can specify more than one parent if you wish.
+Performance may well suffer with a large number of parents; Comical is designed for a number of parent images that would reasonably fit on a page.

 ### When done editing

 To put the document in a state where the bubbles can't be edited and Comical.js code is not needed to make them appear, call

-`convertCanvasToSvgImg(parent);`
+`Comical.stopEditing();`

-(Later, you can call convertBubbleJsonToCanvas() again to resume editing.)
+(Later, you can call startEditing() again to resume editing.)

 ### BubbleSpec